radebekhethelo55-dot/Linux-file-system-management--AdministrativeLinux/README.md

 # 🐧 Linux VM & File System Management

-This is A hands-on Linux lab completed as part of my Pre-Degree in Cybersecurity at Eduvos.
+This is A hands-on Linux lab completed as part of my Pre-Degree in Cybersecurity.
 This lab covers setting up Linux virtual machines and managing the file system entirely from the terminal.

 ---